ARPOISE/ARpoise/php/porpoise/README.md

 # ARpoise-PorPOISe Backend

 ## Overview
-This is a version of porpoise used for the placing of the pois of YOUR layers.
+This is the version of PorPOISe used for the placing of the pois of YOUR layers.

 In order to add layers to ARpoise you need to download and install this package onto YOUR web server!